gitmarek/libbitcoinrpc/README.md

 # bitcoinrpc

 C language interface to JSON-RPC Bitcoin API.

 The library provides basic routines to send RPC queries to a listening Bitcoin node, fetch responses and analyse errors.
 Its main features include:

-* Reusable components, allowing to perform many queries through one open connection, as well as query listening servers with the same method without reallocating resources.
+* Reusable components, allowing to perform many queries through one open connection, as well as to query many listening servers with the same method without reallocating resources.
 * Proper error handling.
 * Convenience functions to perform simple one-time tasks in an efficient way.

 ## To build the shared library

 Please make sure that you have all the required dependencies installed.
 Then type in the project folder: